 Proof What You Type—Make it a habit to proof everything you type before sending it.
 I NEVER send an email or text without proofing it at least once.
-Before posting on Twitter, Facebook or LinkedIn, I proof the copy at least three times.
+Before posting on Twitter, Facebook, or LinkedIn, I proofread the copy at least three times.
 And even then, I have made mistakes.
-Look for the obvious misspellings, missing words and grammatical errors.
+Look for obvious misspellings, missing words, and grammatical errors.
 Use an online dictionary for assistance.

 Begin to focus on your written communication.
 Think before you write.
-Pause before you “send”.
+Pause before you “send.”
 Consider the impression you are making with the written word.
-Starting TODAY, implement these simple tips to create a lasting positive impression with all those whom you communicate.
+Starting TODAY, implement these simple tips to create a lasting positive impression on all those with whom you communicate.

 Load Disqus Comments

 - 36 Ways to Make a Positive Impression in Less Than 10 Seconds